CentLinux | Learn How to Install CentOS/Rocky Linux Servers

 You can see that the Linux Kernel 5.7 has been removed from the GRUB boot menu.
 Linux Kernel 5.7 has been uninstalled now.

-We have successfully demonstrate how to upgrade to latest Linux Kernel on CentOS 8.
+We have successfully demonstrate how to upgrade Linux Kernel in CentOS 8.
 There is a good book for those who want to explore Linux operating system in detail.
-The book title is How Linux Works, 2nd Edition: What Every Superuser Should Know Second Edition and it is written by Brian Ward.
+The book title is How Linux Works, 2nd Edition: What Every Superuser Should Know Second Edition (PAID LINK) and it is written by Brian Ward.